sivasathyaseeelan/vls-container-competency/README.md

 - **Regtest**: Ideal for testing with no real funds.
 - **Security**: Use strong credentials in production environments.

-This setup ensures two Core Lightning nodes with VLS signers can connect, open a channel, and process payments on regtest, with expected outputs to confirm each step.
+This setup ensures two Core Lightning nodes with VLS signers can connect, open a channel, and process payments on regtest, with Outputs to confirm each step.